department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/BackgroundWorkersAndCaching.md

  * If caching is implemented within Mobile, add a `useCache` parameter to enable/disable caching.
 This is useful for debugging issues.
  * Cached data within Mobile typically has a Time to Live (TTL) of 30 minutes (session caches are much shorter)
  * Cache TTL can be found in `config/redis.yml`

-## Parallel Processes

- * To improve performance, if multiple upstream calls need to be made and do not need to be made in a sequence, it's recommended to make both calls concurrently using the `parallel` gem.
- * An example of this can be found in the Mobile claims and appeals index call.